Buspirone Addiction Treatment

 Buspirone is most commonly used to reduce anxiety or chronic anxiety symptoms, as a mood enhancer, and for improved sleep.
 It is used to treat Generalized Anxiety Disorder (GAD) and Social Anxiety Disorder (SAD) and their accompanying symptoms.

 Because Buspirone enhances the activity of serotonin in the brain, it is sometimes used in combination with other SSRIs to treat depression, major depressive disorder, and other disorders with symptoms of depression.

-Although Buspirone is not a medication for OCD, it is sometimes prescribed as a secondary drug to manage the symptoms of anxiety in OCD patients.
+Although Buspirone is not a medication for Obsessive Compulsive Disorder, it is sometimes prescribed as a secondary drug to manage the symptoms of anxiety in OCD patients.